Community Living Support (CLS) aims to help people:

 - pay for certain travelling expenses e.g. going to a family funeral or visiting someone who is ill.

 CLS is not intended to assist with replacing items.
 In these circumstances you may be able to claim a budgeting loan from DWP.
-For further information see Budgeting Loans.
+For more details, see: Budgeting Loans .

 What can I get help with?

 As there is a limited amount of money available for CLS we may not be able to make an award in every case or for all the things you need.
 Priority will be given where an award will play an important part in helping people cope with exceptional circumstances and where it will meet the aims of CLS.

 - Cooker or microwave

 - Baby items